oacore/content/pages/terms_conditions.md

 ## Disclaimer

-The term **CORE data** refers to a database created by harvesting and processing information publicly available on the Internet.
+The term **CORE data** refers to a database created by indexing and processing information publicly available on the Internet.
 Every effort has been made to ensure this dataset contains open access content only.
 We have included content only from repositories and journals that are listed in